Bandra (film): Plot

-A budding filmmaker named Sakshi, eager to find inspiration for her debut film, embarks on a journey through Mumbai.
-While navigating the city's bustling streets, her car is unexpectedly struck by an old man's scooter.
-Later, while sipping coffee at a quaint restaurant, her gaze drifts toward the building opposite, which was the infamous Tulsi Apartment, from where Tara Janaki, 90s top bollywood heroine allegedly plunged to her death in 1993 at the peak of her career.
-Sakshi decides to make a film chronicling Tara’s life and the enigma surrounding her tragic demise.
-As she delves into research, she stumbles upon a collection of photographs from Tara’s final film, Rani Padmavati.
-To her astonishment, one of the images captures the old man—Mirchi—standing in the background.
+A budding filmmaker named Sakshi is eager to find inspiration for her debut movie.
+She fails to impress a male star with her script.
+Soon after, her car gets struck by an old man's scooter.
+That day, while sipping coffee at a restaurant, she notices that it faces the infamous Tulsi Apartment, the place from which a 90s Bollywood icon, Tara Janaki, jumped to her death in 1993.
+Intrigued, Sakshi decides to make a film about Tara's life.
+As she begins investigating, she comes across a photo album from Tara's last movie and spots a man named Mirchi, who turns out to be the same man who had hit her car earlier.

-Realizing that he may hold long-buried secrets about Tara’s private life, Sakshi becomes determined to track him down.
+Sakshi follows Mirchi, and eventually, he reveals the true story of Tara Janaki.

-As the story unfolds, the actress has sought refuge in the house of the very prosperous Aala or Alexander Dominic at the start of a shoot in Kerala.
-He was already besotted by her after a momentary glance of her beauty on the big screen, when he had gone to the theatre to catch a goon.
+As the story unfolds, the actress has sought refuge in the house of the very prosperous Alexander "Aala" Dominic at the start of a shoot in Kerala.
+He was already besotted by her after a momentary glance of her beauty on the big screen when he had gone to the theatre to catch a goon.

-Thara tells Aala that she wants to escape her controlling adoptive mother Hema Janaki and RD company owner, Ragavendra Desai who is producing her films.
-While the Kerala police are looking for the actress missing from the sets, she is having a relaxed time surrounded by the love of Aala's entourage, which includes his mother.
-But soon, the game is up and the don producer and her mother take her back to Mumbai.
+Thara tells Aala that she wants to escape her controlling adoptive mother, Hema Janaki, and the RD company owner, Ragavendra Desai, who is producing her films.
+While the Kerala police are looking for the missing actress from the sets, she is having a relaxing time surrounded by the love of Aala's entourage, which includes his mother.
+However, soon, the game is up, and both Hema and Desai take her back to Mumbai.

-Thara finishes the last film on her contract with Ragavendra Desai, but he nixes her chances on new projects, so Aala, who has now followed Thara to Mumbai, suggests that she produce her next film, the woman-centric story of Rani Padmini.
-If one wants to make a woman-driven historical, there are other illustrious queens in Indian history, but we'll let that slide.
+Thara finishes the last film on her contract with Desai, but he nixes her chances on new projects.
+Aala, who has now followed Thara to Mumbai, suggests that she produce her next film: the woman-centric story of Rani Padmini.

-Anyway, in order to finance the project, Aala, who has a vaguely-referred-to shady past, commits crimes in the contract of a former anti-terrorist squad officer IG Veera Raghavan IPS, who wanted to avenge the killing of his family.
-Aala's contract also includes resolving the matter of Ragavendra Desai.
-Sakshi finally learns from Mirchi (Aala's friend), Thara's death is not a suicide, she was actually killed by Ragavendra Desai.
-Aala gets enraged and brutally kills Ragavendra Desai for avenging Thara Janaki's death.
+To finance the project, Aala, who has a vaguely-referred-to shady past, commits crimes in the contract of a former anti-terrorist squad officer IG Veera Raghavan IPS, who wanted to avenge the killing of his family.
+Aala's contract also includes resolving the matter of Desai.
+Sakshi finally learns from Mirchi that Thara's death was not a suicide; she was actually killed by Desai.
+Aala gets enraged and brutally kills Desai to avenge Thara's death.